AdobeDocs/experience-manager-cloud-service.en/help/edge/create-block.md

    ![The styled quote block in the Universal Editor](assets/create-block/quote-styled.png)

-1. Verify that the content was published by navigating to the published page.
+1. Verify that the changes were pushed to production by navigating to the published page.
 The link will be similar to `https://<branch>--<repo>--<owner>.hlx.page`

    ![The published and styled quote block](assets/create-block/quote-styled-published.png)

 ## Using Other Working Branches {#other-branches}

 This guide had you commit directly to the `main` branch for simplicity's sake.
-For experimentation, this is usually not an issue.
-For actual project work [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging.
+For experimentation in a sample repository, this is usually not an issue.
+For actual project work [you should follow development best practices](https://www.aem.live/docs/dev-collab-and-good-practices) by developing on a different branch and reviewing all changes via pull request before merging to `main`.

 When you are not developing on the `main` branch, you can append `?ref=<branch>` in the Universal Editor location bar to load the page from your branch. `<branch>` is the branch name as it would be used for your project's preview or live URLs, e.g. `https://<branch>--<repo>--<owner>.hlx.page`.

-Be aware that publishing content with the new model is currently only supported with the model being merged to the `main`  branch.
+Be aware that publishing content with a new model is currently only supported when the model is merged to the `main` branch.

-Adobe recommends that you develop blocks in a two-phased approach as illustrated above:
+Adobe recommends that you develop blocks in a two-phased approach as illustrated in the previous example:

 1. Create the definition and model, review it, and bring it to production.
 1. Create content, preview it, and implement the decoration and styles.